View Transitions API: Smooth DOM Animations in JavaScript

 }

 Now the browser knows the old panel and new panel are related and can use a transform-based animation instead of a full crossfade.
+The result feels more like a connected interface and less like a page reload.

-Customising the Animation
+Customising the animation

 ::view-transition-old(root) {